What happens after I have agreed to surgical treatment?

 Most upper limb surgery will be performed using general or regional anaesthesia or a combination of the two.
-Regional anaesthesia involves injection of local anaesthetic around the nerves, which run into the arm.
+Regional anaesthesia or "nerve block" involves injection of local anaesthetic around the nerves, which run into the arm.
 This numbs the arm and keeps it pain-free often until the day after surgery.
 The arm may feel heavy and you will need to wear a sling to support the arm following surgery.

 How long will I need to stay in hospital?

 This will depend on a number of factors such as your age, general health and the magnitude of the operation you are having.
 Most patients having arthroscopic procedures of the shoulder and elbow may be able to go home the same day if the surgery is performed in the morning or afternoon.
 If the surgery is performed in the evening, or if you have other health issues, you may have to stay in hospital overnight.
 It is worth coming prepared with the essentials to spend a night in hospital.
 Patients having shoulder or elbow replacements or major open surgery will usually have to spend at least one night in hospital.